 Please log in

-Music plays a key role in human life which is why many people want to pursue an academic career in music.
-Japan is home to some of the unique conservatories in the world.
-Venturing between the mix of traditional and modern, they certainly equip students with an advantageous education in music.
+Music plays a key role in life which is why many people want to pursue a career in music.
+Japan is home to some great music schools and programs.
+Venturing between the mix of traditional and modern, they equip students with an advantageous education in music.

 Table of Contents

-Yamada is known as the very first Japanese man that composed a symphony.
-After studying in Berlin, he returned to Japan with the purpose of modernizing Japanese music and thus, released songs that are very much different from traditional Japanese music.
-His life story and compositions continue to inspire Japanese musicians to not just play already composed music but to also create it.
-His works and composition style resulted in what we came to know as today's Japanese music.
-He is an alumni of Tokyo College of Music, one of the top music universities of Japan.
+Yamada is known as the very first Japanese man that composed an orchestral symphony, titled "Kachidoki to Heiwa (Triumph and Peace)".
+After studying in Berlin, he returned to Japan with the purpose of westernizing Japanese music and thus released pieces that were very different from traditional Japanese music at the time; his works and composition style resulted in what we came to know as today's Japanese music.
+His life story and compositions - numbering over 1600 - continue to inspire Japanese musicians to not just play already composed music but to also create it.
+He is an alumni of Tokyo University of the Arts, one of if not the top music universities of Japan.

 A renowned conductor who worked with major theatres, orchestras, and operas both in Japan and overseas.
-He was a conductor at the Boston Symphony Orchestra for 29 years.
+He was the music director at the Boston Symphony Orchestra for 29 years.
 He also conducted at the Vienna State Opera, where it is considered as the most prestigious job for conductors in the world.
-He is also an alumni of one of Japan's top music universities, Toho Gakuen School of Music.
+He is also an alumni of one of Japan's top music universities, Toho Gakuen School of Music, and even founded the Seiji Ozawa Music Academy as well as continuing to found and oversee many other educational music programs around the world.

-Sekai no Owari (End of the World) is a popular Japanese pop (J-pop) known for their creative and unique stages.
-There are 4 members in the band namely, Nakajin (guitar), Fukase (vocalist), Saori (piano), and DJ L.O.V.E (DJ).
-They paved their way through in the western market when they topped the Billboard Hot 100 in 2013.
-They continue to inspire and reach people with their record breaking songs.
-Saori is an alumni of Senzoku Gakuen College of Music, a renowned school for musicians.
+Sekai no Owari (End of the World) is a popular Japanese pop (J-pop) group known for their creative and unique performances.
+There are 4 members in the band: Nakajin (guitar), Fukase (vocalist), Saori (piano), and DJ L.O.V.E (DJ).
+You can hear their hit songs used in a variety of media, including anime, dramas and films.
+In 2017, they released their first international single under the name End of the World.
+Saori, the pianist, is an alumni of Senzoku Gakuen College of Music, a renowned school for musicians.
+She has even written songs for other bands.

-The following are considered among the top music universities in Japan:
+The following are considered among the top music schools in Japan:

 1. Tokyo University of the Arts

-Tokyo University of the Arts has two faculties and 3 graduate schools.
+Tokyo University of the Arts is often considered the top music school in Japan.
+It has two faculties and 3 graduate schools.
 The faculty of Music has eight courses: composition, vocal music, instrumental music, conducting, traditional Japanese music, musicology, musical creativity, and the environment, and special graduate courses.
 In addition, the school sometimes conducts stage performances abroad like in Paris and the United Kingdom to give students opportunities to have exposure internationally.

 2. Toho Gakuen School of Music